June 15, 2021

 When to Begin Colon Cancer Screenings

 Screening tests are used as a way to detect disease, even if you don’t have symptoms yet.
-Knowing that you have an illness early on can help with treatment options.
-Guidelines for colon cancer screening recommendations are made by healthcare organizations such as the National Cancer Institute, the American Cancer Society (ACS), the Centers for Disease Control, and the American Society of Clinical Oncology.
+Detecting colorectal cancer early on can help with treatment options and prognosis.
+Guidelines for colon cancer screenings are made by healthcare organizations such as the National Cancer Institute, the American Cancer Society (ACS), the Centers for Disease Control, and the American Society of Clinical Oncology.

 Recently, the ACS recommended beginning colon cancer screenings at age 45.
 This was a change from their prior screening guidelines to begin screening at age 50 for someone at average risk of developing the disease.
 The change came after researchers noted a slight increase of colon cancer in individuals younger than age 50.